 Barça Femení has secured their ticket to the 2025-2026 Champions League final after defeating FC Bayern Munich 4-2 at the Spotify Camp Nou.
 It will be their sixth consecutive match for the European title, a date on May 23 in Oslo against Olympique Lyon, led by their former coach Jonatan Giráldez.
-Pere Romeu's team showed solidity and effectiveness in a high-intensity match.
+Pere Romeu's team demonstrated solidity and effectiveness in a high-intensity match.

 Tactical analysis: high pressing and offensive transition as weapons ⚽